ricrochads/exercism-csharp/README.md

 # Exercism CSharp
-Challenges to enhance logic and programming skills in C#.
+Challenges to enhance logic and programming skills in the C# language.

 ## About Language
 C# is a statically-typed, multi-paradigm programming language with integrated querying, offering object-oriented, declarative, functional, generic, and lazy features, as well as type inference.
 It also provides capabilities for multi-threading, parallelisation, asynchrony, unmanaged code in a managed environment and language interoperability.
 C# is developed and maintained by Microsoft.